Recognition of Professional Qualifications

-The Department of Education & Skills oversees the implementation of the EU Directive in Ireland and operates the Irish contact point to aid the mobility of professionals throughout Europe.
+The Department of Further and Higher Education, Research, Innovation and Science oversees the implementation of the EU Directive in Ireland and operates the Irish contact point to aid the mobility of professionals throughout Europe.

 If you require any further information you can email the contact point at: Qualifications@dfheris.gov.ie

 European Network of Information Centres (Enic) and National Academic Recognition Information Centres (Naric) were established to improve the recognition of qualifications and periods of study in European countries and beyond – thereby facilitating the mobility of workers, students, teachers and researchers.

 QQI (Quality and Qualifications Ireland) hosts the Irish Enic-Naric centre.
 They provide:

 - Advice on the general academic recognition of qualifications gained outside of Ireland

 - Contact information for professional recognition bodies where professional recognition of a foreign qualification is required

 - Information on the Irish education and training system and promote the recognition of Irish qualifications abroad

 You can visit the NARIC Ireland webpage for further information and advice on the academic recognition of foreign qualifications in Ireland and details of how to contact them directly.

 The European Professional Card (EPC) is an electronic procedure you can use to have your professional EU qualifications recognized in other EU countries.